September 12, 2021

 Note: Some pages are best displayed in “landscape” mode on mobile devices.

-- Airfield Camera – The camera will upload an image every 1 hour between the hours of 8am and 4pm.
+- Airfield Camera – Every 1 hour between the hours of 8am and 4pm, the camera will upload an image from the machinery shed, looking towards the strip.

 - Weather Gauges – These show a visual indication of the current conditions at the field.

-- Charts – Today – A graphical display of the key indicators for the day since midnight.
+- Historical Charts – A graphical display of the key indicators for the month to date and the previous month.

 - Records – We don’t have enough data for this to be meaningful yet.